octelium/octelium/README.md

 - **Context-aware, identity-based, L7-aware dynamic configuration and routing** Route to different upstreams, different credentials representing different upstream contexts and accounts using policy-as-code with CEL and OPA on a per-request basis.
 You can read in detail about dynamic configuration [here](https://octelium.com/docs/octelium/latest/management/core/service/dynamic-config).

 - **Continuous Strong Authentication** A unified authentication system for both human and workload _Users_, supporting any web identity provider (IdP) that uses OpenID Connect or SAML 2.0 as well as GitHub OAuth2 (read more [here](https://octelium.com/docs/octelium/latest/management/core/identity-providers#web-identity-providers)).
 It also allows for secretless authentication for workloads via OIDC-based assertions (read more [here](https://octelium.com/docs/octelium/latest/management/core/identity-providers#workload-identity-providers)).
+Built-in support for MFA/re-authentication/login via FIDO2/WebAuthn/Passkey, TOTP and TPM 2.0 _Authenticators_.

 - **OpenTelemetry-native Auditing and Visibility** Real-time, identity-based, L7-aware visibility and access logging.
 Every request is logged and exported to your OpenTelemetry OTLP receivers for seamless integration with your log management and SIEM tools.